- Religion and Philosophy»

 The synoptic gospels consist of Matthew, Mark, and Luke.
 Synoptic is from the Greek and means "seen together" or "from the same eye".

 The first three gospels share a considerable amount of passages and information that are not seen in the gospel of John; hence the name synoptic.
-The synoptic gospels are all written in third person, as if the authors were there observing the events at the time.
+The synoptic gospels are all written in third person, as if the authors were there observing the events at the time they were happening.

-Matthew is believed by some to be a tax collector before he was called to be one of Jesus's 12 disciples, however it is highly unlikely that this is true.
+Matthew is believed by some, to have been a tax collector before he was called to be one of Jesus's 12 disciples.
 It is believed by many scholars that Matthew actually wrote his original transcripts in Greek and not Hebrew.

 Mark is believed to be a companion of Paul and Peter as well as the cousin to Barnabas.
 It is traditionally believed that Mark is writing his gospel as eyewitness testimony from Peter's stories of Jesus.

 Luke Is believed to be a physician and companion of Paul.
 Due to Luke's profession his gospel takes a scientific and orderly approach to the accounts of Jesus.
 Luke also gives great details and narratives within his gospel unlike the other two authors.
+His stories are longer, and contain more information than any of the other gospels.
 Luke is also the only other author of the synoptic gospels who wrote other books found in the bible.
 As a follow up to his gospel, it is believed that Luke wrote the book of Acts.

 Despite Matthew, Mark, and Luke never meeting Jesus, the exact nature of their relationship to each other is unknown and as a result this is known as "the most fascinating literary enigma of all time".
 However, this also poses as a "problem" when trying to understand how each of these three gospels was written.